Caeneus: Kingship

-Besides the Centauromachy, little is said about Caeneus' activities after his transformation.
+Besides the Centauromachy, little is said about Caeneus's activities after his transformation.
 According to Acusilaus, Caeneus was the strongest warrior of his day, and became king of the Lapiths.
 While king, Caeneus angered the gods by an act of impiety, although accounts differ; according to an Iliad scholiast, Caeneus set up his spear in the agora and ordered his subjects to worship it, while according to a scholiast on Apollonius of Rhodes' Argonautica, Caeneus himself worshipped his spear rather than the gods.
-In either case, Caeneus' actions so offended the gods that, as Acusilaus goes on to say, Zeus sent the Centaurs against him.
-The Oxyrhynchus Papyrus that supplies Acusilaus' account says that Caeneus was used by Theophrastos as an example of ruling by the "spear" rather than the "scepter"—that is, by force rather than authority.
+In either case, Caeneus's actions so offended the gods that, as Acusilaus goes on to say, Zeus sent the Centaurs against him.
+The Oxyrhynchus Papyrus that supplies Acusilaus's account says that Caeneus was used by Theophrastos as an example of ruling by the "spear" rather than the "scepter"—that is, by force rather than authority.

 Caeneus was also listed as among those who took part in the Calydonian boar hunt by the sixth-century BC Greek lyric poet Stesichorus, as well as by the Roman poet Ovid and the Roman mythographer Hyginus, although no details of his participation are given.